MrDrProfNo/Friction-Circle-F26/README.txt

     - One of them will be called "Path".
 Click on it, and click "Edit"

-    - It will give you a list of file-paths; two of them should lead to the Python folder; one will end at Python\Python35, the other at Python\Python35\Scripts
+    - It will give you a list of file-paths; two of them should lead to the Python folder; one will end at Python\Python35, the other at Python\Python35\Scripts.
+    The name of the folders may be slightly different; as long as it matches the actual filepath we're good.

     - If either of these do not exist, then click "New" and add them.
-It may be easiest to find the directory that the python executable is in, and copy the path to that point.
+It may be easiest to find the directory that the python executable is in on your computer, and copy the path to that point.

     - To test that it all works, open the windows command prompt and type "python", then press Enter.
 You should get a python interactive prompt, with each